Trump chooses loyalist Pam Bondi for attorney general pick after Matt Gaetz withdraws

 Trump’s son Donald Trump Jr. told Fox News’ "Sunday Morning Futures" that the transition team had backups in mind for his controversial nominees should they fail to get confirmed.

 Still, even in Trump's world, things moved fast.
-Trump had been seeking to capitalize on his decisive election win to force Senate Republicans to accept provocative selections like Gaetz, who had been investigated by the Justice Department before being tapped last week to lead it.
+Trump had been seeking to capitalize on his decisive election win to force Senate Republicans to accept provocative selections like Gaetz.
 The decision could heighten scrutiny on other controversial Trump nominees, including Pentagon pick Pete Hegseth, who faces sexual assault allegations that he denies.

-“While the momentum was strong, it is clear that my confirmation was unfairly becoming a distraction to the critical work of the Trump/Vance Transition,” Gaetz, a Florida Republican who one day earlier met with senators in an effort to win their support, said in a statement.
+“While the momentum was strong, it is clear that my confirmation was unfairly becoming a distraction to the critical work of the Trump/Vance Transition,” Gaetz said in a statement one day after meeting with senators in an effort to win their support.

 “There is no time to waste on a needlessly protracted Washington scuffle, thus I’ll be withdrawing my name from consideration to serve as Attorney General.
 Trump’s DOJ must be in place and ready on Day 1," he added.